Rhesus macaque: Aging

 The rhesus monkey has been used as a model for studying aging of the ovaries of primate females.
 Ovarian aging was found to be associated with increased DNA double strand breaks and reduced DNA repair in granulosa cells, that is, somatic cells closely associated with developing oocytes.

 Self-awareness

 In several experiments giving mirrors to rhesus monkeys, they looked into the mirrors and groomed themselves, as well as flexed various muscle groups.
 This behaviour indicates that they recognised and were aware of themselves.

 Predators

-Common thresher sharks and Ganges sharks prey on rhesus macaques when it swim across estuaries at ebb tide.
+Common thresher sharks and Ganges sharks prey on rhesus macaques when they swim across estuaries at ebb tide.